STVPJ/Hugo-blog/content/post/Understanding-Before-Arguing/index.md

 ## This Isn’t Just Politics

-It’s tempting to think this only applies to politics — Labour vs Tory, Democrat vs Republican, Leave vs Remain.
+It’s tempting to think this only applies to politics, Labour vs Tory, Democrat vs Republican, Leave vs Remain.
 But the same dynamic shows up everywhere:

 - **iOS vs Android**
 - **Religion vs Atheism**